Chicago Principles: Statement

 The report cited historical precedents by former University presidents, William Rainey Harper in 1902, Robert M. Hutchins in 1932, Edward H. Levi in 1968, and Hanna Holborn Gray, who was president from 1978 to 1993.
 The committee returned a report which re-emphasized the school's commitment to principles of free expression as "an essential element of the University’s culture."
 The report clarified that the responsibility on the part of the university community for maintaining a climate of civility and mutual respect, is not a justification to prevent "discussion of ideas, even if "some or even by most members of the University" find them "disagreeable", "offensive, unwise, immoral, or wrong-headed."

 "Narrow exceptions to the general principle of freedom of expression" may include restrictions on "expression that violates the law, that falsely defames a specific individual, that constitutes a genuine threat or harassment, that unjustifiably invades substantial privacy or confidentiality interests, or that is otherwise directly incompatible with the functioning of the University.
 In addition, the University may reasonably regulate the time, place, and manner of expression to ensure that it does not disrupt the ordinary activities of the University."

-The committee wrote that the University's responsibility is twofold, to "promote a lively and fearless freedom of debate and deliberation, but also to protect that freedom when others attempt to restrict it."
+The committee wrote that the university's responsibility is twofold, to "promote a lively and fearless freedom of debate and deliberation, but also to protect that freedom when others attempt to restrict it."

 Response

-The University's commitment to free speech gained national media attention in August 2016, when Dean of Students John Ellison sent a letter to the incoming freshman class of 2020 affirming the free speech principles and stating that the University did not support the use of trigger warnings or safe spaces.
-In adopting the principles, Purdue president, Mitch Daniels later said “we didn’t see how we could improve on the language.”
+The University of Chicago's commitment to free speech gained national media attention in August 2016, when Dean of Students John Ellison sent a letter to the incoming freshman class of 2020 affirming the free speech principles and stating that the university did not support the use of trigger warnings or safe spaces.
+In adopting the principles, Purdue University president Mitch Daniels later said "we didn’t see how we could improve on the language."
+In August 2018, the province of Ontario required all colleges and universities to develop and comply with a free speech policy based on the Chicago Principles.

-While the campaign to adopt the Chicago principles has gained traction among private universities, some critics have challenged the cut-and-paste nature of the principles as discouraging active debate on university campuses.
-Some social reform activists argue that the campaign is a University of Chicago marketing ploy or a way to ignore student activism.
+While the campaign to adopt the Chicago Principles has gained traction among both public and private universities, some critics have challenged the cut-and-paste nature of the principles as discouraging active debate on university campuses.
+Other sources suggest that the campaign is a University of Chicago marketing ploy or a way to ignore student activism.
+These views could be expressed on campus, as protected by the Chicago Principles itself.